benknoble/benknoble.github.io/_posts/2018-06-22-til-reading-refactoring-and-rpatterns.md

 It helps me output simple information when I need it.
 But we also have to be choosy about what information that is!
-(If I have to scan through the output of another `./configure --whatever --feature=foobar`, I might go mad).
+(If I have to scan through the output of another `./configure --whatever --feature=foobar`, I might go mad.)

-Reflecting 1 in all of this means documentation and a clear understanding of what the process is--in fact, this necessitates 2 and 3 be solved already.
+Reflecting 1 in all of this means documentation and a clear understanding of what the process is---in fact, this necessitates 2 and 3 be solved already.

 I'm dissecting this today because I have been reassigned to work on improving a build time.
 Apparently, someone's feature merge caused a 3x increase in